jambalong/portfolio/src/_posts/2025-10-26-next-project-wuwa-planner.md

 ## The Showdown: Calisthenics vs Gacha

 On one hand, I had the calisthenics workout app.
 As someone who's been training for 4-5 months, I have a real need for a personalized app to track `progressive overload` and progression.
-This is a great, practical idea that I was geniunely passionate about.
+This is a great, practical idea that I was genuinely passionate about.

-While on the other hand, I had the **Wuthering Waves Planner**.
+On the other hand, I had the **Wuthering Waves Planner**.
 I've been playing the game recently, and I saw two clear challenges: the complex "shopping list" calculation for ascension materials and the puzzle of simulating the `gacha system`.

-## Why the Wuthering Waves Planner Won!
+## Why the Wuthering Waves Planner Won

 While the calisthenics app solved a personal problem, the Wuthering Waves planner gave me a more unique set of _technical challenges_.

 The calisthenics app would be focused on tracking user-inputted data over time and possible integration with an exercise API.
 The WuWa planner, however, would challenge me to learn complex backend queries on a static, pre-seeded database and build an interactive frontend component with probability logic (the simulator).
-After having gone through a `Statistics` course during summer and currently studying a `Database` course this fall, I thought it would be fun to reinforce the two subjects.
+After having gone through a `Statistics` course during the summer and currently studying a `Database` course this fall, I thought it would be fun to reinforce the two subjects.

 ----